walles/riff/README.md

 You can do `git diff | riff` and get reasonable output.

 # TODO before first release
-* On exceptions, print a link to the issue tracker
 * Add support for --help
 * Add support for --version
+* On exceptions, print the current version just like --version
 * Test that we work as expected when "gem install"ed system-wide
 * Release version 0.0.0